 Postulate Description Overproduction Every organism produces more offspring than can possible survive.
 Variation Individuals of the same species have natural variations in their genetic traits.
 Some of these variations give an individual an advantage - increasing their chance of surviving and reproducing.
 These advantageous traits are called adaptations.
 Competition Not all offspring survive.
 There is competition between organisms for the necessities of life: food, water, living space, mates, etc. This means that there is a struggle for existence, where some organisms die and more hardy organisms survive.
-Selection Individuals with more helpful adaptations have more "fitness".
-Fitness describes how well an organism can survive and and reproduce.
-In this case, the environment is the selecting agent as it determines which traits are better for survival and which are not.
+Selection Selection Individuals with more helpful adaptations have more "fitness".
+Fitness describes he well an organism can survive and and reproduce.
+In this case, the environment is t selecting agent as it determines which traits are better for survival and which are n brown rabbits survive and reproduce more than non-camouflaged white rabbits, then by way of natural selection, the dominant brown-fur trait will increase with future generations.
+Slowly, the species of rabbit will evolve to have mostly brown fur.